DlangGraphicsWG/documents/image.md

 # What is an Image?

-- Images (and Image operations) are range-like objects that can be composed like in `ae.utils.graphics`
+- View!Color (and operations on these) are range-like objects that can be composed like in `ae.utils.graphics`

   * Pros:
       - Friendly and efficient UFCS chains of operations (need good names).